Groundhog Day (musical): Cast and characters

 The dance captain and assistant dance captain for the Old Vic production were Leanne Pinder and Damien Poole, respectively.
 For the Broadway production, Camden Gonzales was the dance captain while Michael Fatica was the assistant dance captain.

 Critical reception

 The original London production was received positively, opening to a string of five-star reviews.

 The Broadway production also received mostly positive reviews, particularly praising Andy Karl for returning to the production despite his earlier injury.

+The Melbourne production similarly received much critical acclaim, with praise of Karl's performance and his chemistry with McCann, along with the local cast.